- Talking about

 This £180,000 project was co-funded by the UK’s innovation agency, Innovate UK.
 It works with people, companies and partner organisations to find and drive the science and technology innovations that will grow the UK economy.

-Find out if a Knowledge Transfer Partnership could help your business by contacting the KTP team at the University of Leeds at email the Knowledge Transfer Partnership team on email@example.com.
+Find out if a Knowledge Transfer Partnership could help your business by contacting the KTP team at the University of Leeds.
+Email the Knowledge Transfer Partnership team via firstname.lastname@example.org.